hsmalley/velvet-chains-ttrpg/obsidian-templates/place.md

 ---

-## 🎭 Hope Interactions
+## 🎭🔥 Hope Interactions

-How actions here earn or challenge Hope.
-Include any signature performances or public rituals.
-Note which moves generate Hope, add Danger, or unlock Advantage when hearts, pulses, or minds take the lead.
+Explain how being here shapes Hope, Danger, or Strings.
+Describe rituals, performances, or events that trigger change.

 ---

-## 🪞 Zones & Landmarks
+## 🪞🔥 Zones & Landmarks

+Outline specific zones, chambers, or landmarks.
+Add a short description and an encounter seed for each.

 | Zone       | Description | Encounter Seed |
 | ---------- | ----------- | -------------- |